microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.SDK/Profiles/README.md

 ## [MixedRealityControllerConfigurationProfile](MixedRealityControllerConfigurationProfile.md)

 Central configuration file for controllers to be used in your project.
-Allows the registration of controllers for various SDK's and map the inputs of those controllers to the logical actions used in your project.
+Allows the registration of controllers for various SDKs and map the inputs of those controllers to the logical actions used in your project.

-Additionally, allows you to set the models to be used for those controllers, whether they are the SDK's default, a single generic model per hand or specific models for each controller type.
+Additionally, allows you to set the models to be used for those controllers, whether they are the SDKs default, a single generic model per hand or specific models for each controller type.

 ## [MixedRealityCameraProfile](../../../Documentation/CameraSystem/CameraSystemOverview.md)